 - Phone support is not available 24/7, and it’s entirely based on a callback request system.

 Cloudways Hosting Review Frequently Asked Questions

 Cloudways offers a 3-day trial period in order for you to get familiar with the platform.
 The time period starts with the creation of trial server.
 We advise our customers to upgrade their account before the trial is expired.

 Yes, Cloudways provides free Let’s Encrypt SSL certificate and it can be installed very easily.

 Cloudways provides its own powerful platform which is very easy to use and you can manage your server through it easily.
 For File Manager, you will be required to access your web application through SFTP or SSH (such as Filezilla, Putty etc.).

 Although we haven’t reviewed all the possible cloud hosting providers, we can confidently say we’ve tested a heck of a lot of them.
-And from the look of things, Cloudways is increasingly proving to be a serious contender in the managed cloud hosting space.
+And from the look of things, Cloudways is increasingly proving to be a serious contender in the managed cloud hosting solution space.